 AWRI staff are in bold, graduate students are denoted with a *, and undergraduate students are denoted with **.

-Bopi Biddanda is a co-author of an article in press in Environmental Microbiology:
+Bopi Biddanda is a co-author of an article now available online in the journal Environmental Microbiology:

 (Presenter listed first)